 Insects have a high feed-conversion efficiency rate, which is measured in kg of feed per kg of weight gain.
 This is an animal's capacity to convert feed into increased body mass.
 Also, insects require far less water than do cattle, sheep, goats or poultry.

-100 gallons of water creates 6g of beef protein, 18g of chicken protein, and 238g of cricket protein.
+100 gallons of water creates 6g of beef protein, 18g of chicken protein, or 238g of cricket protein.
 A family of four eating food made with crickets just once a week for a year would save 650,000 liters of water.

 4. Insect protein is high-quality protein.
 In a comparison of beef and cricket protein, crickets are 69% protein while beef is only 29%.
 Crickets contain nine essential amino acids, along with B12, iron, zinc, magnesium, sodium, potassium and calcium.
 Cricket flour contains more calcium than milk, and more iron than spinach.